serstep/18_price_format/README.md

     $python3 format_price.py price

 price parameter must be in format [integer_part.fractional_part].
-If you want to format price without fractional part, just type integer_part.00 like 34.00 or 34.0.
+If you want to format price without fractional part, just type integer_part or integer_patr.00 like 34 , 34.00 or 34.0 .
+Keep in mind that input in format integer_part.nothing like 34. is invalid.

 You also can use format_data() from script in your code.